Analytics built by: Location, Inc.

 People in Houston primarily live in small (one, two or no bedroom) single-family detached homes.
 Houston has a mixture of owner-occupied and renter-occupied housing.

-Relative to Texas, our data show that Houston's latest annual appreciation rate is lower than 60% of the other cities and towns in Texas.
+Relative to Texas, our data show that Houston's latest annual appreciation rate is higher than 80% of the other cities and towns in Texas.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Houston differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Houston - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Houston real estate investment or home purchase decisions.